How to Handle Double Booking Scheduling Mishaps Like a Pro

 4. Follow up

-Following up with your client after a double booking issue can help rebuild trust, show your commitment to customer service, and ensure customer satisfaction.
+Following up with your client after a double booking issue helps rebuild trust, shows your commitment to customer service, and ensures customer satisfaction.

 If the customer reschedules their appointment, follow up after the job is complete to make sure they’re satisfied with the service.

-This shows your client you’re committed to providing them with the best service possible, and will help them overlook the double booking when they book their next appointment.
+This shows the client you’re committed to providing them with the best service possible.
+And it helps to smooth over the double booking scheduling mistake, making them more likely to let it go by the time they book their next appointment.

 If the customer cancels their appointment because they were double booked, wait a week or two, then follow up by phone or email.
 Ask your client if they’ve found another provider to complete their service and for feedback on how the double-booking situation was handled.